kangk1204/Octopus-toolkit2/doc/guide.rst

 Please select a style option that meets your analysis needs.

-3. Add information about each sample in the peak calling table.
+3. Add appropriate information for each sample in the private table.
-4. Click the Run button in the peak calling table.
+4. Click the Run button in the private table.

 5-5.Graph
 ^^^^^^^^^